Already booked? Sign in or create an account

 Regardless of vaccination status, everyone can now sail with us*.
 View Health & Safety requirements

-On a Caribbean cruise to Puerto Plata, you’ll be greeted by verdant mountains, pristine beaches, and nature-filled aventures.
+On a Dominican Republic cruise, you’ll be greeted by verdant mountains, pristine beaches, and nature-filled adventures.
 Go for a swim at the awe-inspiring 27 Waterfalls complex.
 Hike through the lush, protected jungle of El Choco National Park, enjoying the park’s two lagoons.
 Swim with dolphins at World Ocean, the largest manmade dolphin habitat in the world, or grab a kayak and head out on the water at Manatee Reserve.

 For history buffs, tour the Fortress of San Felipe and travel back in time to Spanish occupation.
 Don’t leave the Domincan Republic without sampling locally distilled rum or delicacies like la bandera and mofongo.

-On a cruise to Puerto Plata, perhaps the best-known attraction is 27 Charcos, a complex of waterfalls, lagoons, and swimming holes perfect for a day of exploration.
+On a cruise to the Dominican Republic, perhaps the best-known attraction is 27 Charcos, a complex of waterfalls, lagoons, and swimming holes perfect for a day of exploration.
 It’s a short 30 minutes from Puerto Plata proper.
 Take an exhilarating leap into one of the lagoons to cool off.